mike-brown-angi/version-checker-test/README.md

 # DigitalOceanChallenge2021
+Challenge objective:
+**Deploy a scalable message queue**

+"A critical component of all the scalable architectures are message queues used to store and distribute messages to multiple parties and introduce buffering.
+Kafka is widely used in this space and there are multiple operators like Strimzi or to deploy it.
+For this project, use a sample app to demonstrate how your message queue works."

 To start this challenge, we need a kubernetes cluster.
 I always start out designing on a kind cluster, so let's do that.
 ```shell
 ❯ kind create cluster --config=./cluster.yaml